- — Vegan

 Just when you finally got familiar with quinoa, freekeh exploded onto the food scene.
 Once again, you’re asking how to serve yet another grain into your family’s healthy meals.

-We finally feel like freekeh is familiar enough that most of our American customers can track it down without too much trouble.
+We finally feel like it is familiar enough that most American customers can track it down without too much trouble.
 So the time is right for an excellent heart-to-heart to chat about this latest health-food friend.

 Freekeh (pronounced free-kuh or free-kah, by the way, the name is fascinating!) is an ancient grain, many times noticed right alongside other superfood heroes like spelt, quinoa, and farro.
 Its a type of wheat harvested early when the grains are still young and developing.
 The kernels then dried, roasted, dried, and rubbed.